Valedictory Lecture by Prof. Huib Ernste at Radboud University

 Farewell Symposium

-Prior to this lecture, the Geography Group I have been chairing for the last 25 years organised a small Farewell Symposium for me on the topic I am currently researching and on issues that have always been very dear to me.
-I feel very honoured and very grateful to the Geography Group, for this fine gesture of ‘affection’.
+Prior to this lecture, the Geography Group organised a small Farewell Symposium for me on the topic I am currently researching and on issues that have always been very dear to me.
+I feel very honoured and grateful to the Geography Group, for this fine gesture of ‘affection’.
+The title of the symposium was:

 It is a Matter of Affect: